cs4241-20a/a4-creative-coding/README.md

 Basically the application is an audio visualization tool that uses 2D canvas to realize.

 - the goal of the application: the goal is to use canvas to visualize the audio that the user uploads.
 - challenge of the application: I spent a lot of time trying to figure out why the audio frequency is an array full of 0.
 Fortunately I finally solved it.
+- To use the application, you should upload an audio file(ended in .ogg or .mp3, and the anduio visualizer will automatially work.
+You could choose to pause, replay, resume, set it on a loop / not on a loop or change the bar color of the visualizer.
 >>>>>>> e297cf9b697db5a9a94933e3e64d6ccfc92edb72